wbcolon/xPlay/README.md

 we have a number of controls.
 The controls include a combo box which allows us to select in between a set of preset websites (see configuration dialog).
 Data for the sites, including history, cache and cookies can easily be removed.
 The navigation section allows for a very basic website navigation.
 A control for the Rotel amp is also available.
-The browser is limited by the capabilities of QWebEngine, e.g., Netflix did not work in my setup.
+The browser is limited by the capabilities of QWebEngine, e.g., Netflix did not work for my setup.
 This may change for coming versions of QWebEngine.

 ### Menu